Download a printable pdf file of the theme from this link.

-Treaty making processes are sacred, legal and ceremonial events which involved many, but not all First Nations or Indigenous communities across Canada.
-Treaties in Canada were signed before Confederation (1867), after confederation and in the ‘modern’ era, including treaties signed since 1975.
-From a First Nations perspective, Treaty making involves sacred ceremonies and a tripartite deal between the First Nation, the colonial representative and the Creator.
-Treaties did not “surrender or cede land”, they are considered sacred agreements between Nations which covered more than just a “transfer” of territory.
-Histories of treaties in Canada are complex.
-They are living documents that continue today to influence legal struggles and decisions over rights as well as land.
+Treaty making processes are sacred, legal and ceremonial events that involve many, but not all First Nations and Indigenous communities across Canada.
+Treaties in Canada have been signed before Confederation (1867), after confederation and in the ‘modern’ era, including treaties signed since 1975.
+From a First Nations perspective, treaty making involves sacred ceremonies and a tripartite deal between the First Nation, the colonial representative and the Creator.
+Treaties did not “surrender or cede land”; they are considered sacred agreements between Nations, which covered more than just a “transfer” of territory.
+They are living documents that continue to influence legal struggles and decisions over Indigenous rights and land today.

-Various First Nations communities and nations across Turtle Island (North America) and Canada had and have existing traditions and laws that govern land rights and what would be considered in European law as “human rights”.
+Various First Nations communities across Turtle Island (North America) had and continue to have existing traditions and laws that govern land rights and what would be considered “human rights” in European law.
 Ceremonies often include Wampum Belts, pipe ceremonies or an exchange of gifts.
-A Wampum Belt is typically made from round clam shells often formed into beads and woven with threads.
-The belt of Wampum is a symbol of peace and often signaled an invitation or start to a meeting between nations.
-Wampum can also represent an individual’s qualifications or influence.
-Treaties, agreements and oral histories are signified with use of Wampum in Canadian First Nations including the Haudenosaunee and Onondaga.
-Records of these laws and ceremonies still circulate and are used today in First Nations communities through oral histories and they date back to times of earliest contact with Europeans and before contact.
-Knowledge of these ceremonies and agreements are passed on through several generations.
+A Wampum Belt is typically made from round clam shells formed into beads and woven with threads; it is a symbol of peace and often signaled an invitation or the beginning of a meeting between nations.
+Knowledge of these ceremonies and agreements are passed on through several generations, so records of these laws are used today in First Nations communities through oral histories.
+They date back to times before the earliest contact with Europeans.

-It is important to remember that Indigenous nations view land differently than European traditions and philosophies.
-The European beliefs in private property and land ownership did not translate well into Indigenous languages or world views.
-Treaty making did not consider how First Nations and Indigenous peoples established their relationships to the land and how sacred that relationship was and is.
+It is important to remember that Indigenous nations view land differently from European philosophies.
+Those beliefs of private property and land ownership did not translate well into Indigenous languages or worldviews.
+Treaty making did not consider how First Nations established their relationships to the land, as well as how sacred that relationship is.

-The Royal Proclamation of 1763 was issued by King George III of England and “ownership” of North America was granted to Britain.
-The Royal Proclamation is still broadly considered an important document that represents the historic relationship between Indigenous peoples and Europeans in Canada.
-The Royal Proclamation states clearly that the title Indigenous people have to the land had always existed and continues to exist after the Proclamation.
-The proclamation is referenced in section 25 of the Constitution Act of 1982.
+The Royal Proclamation of 1763 was issued by King George III of England and granted “ownership” of North America to Britain.
+It is still broadly considered an important document that represents the historic relationship between Indigenous peoples and Europeans in Canada.
+The document states clearly that the title Indigenous people have to the land has always existed and continues to exist after the Proclamation.
+It is also referenced in section 25 of the Constitution Act of 1982.
 This provision dictates that nothing in Canada’s Charter of Rights and Freedoms diminishes Aboriginal peoples’ rights as expressed in the Royal Proclamation.
-This reference to the proclamation in the Constitution Act assures that its interpretation will remain an important part of any attempt to clarify Aboriginal rights in Canadian law.
-The foundation for establishing and negotiating treaties is often considered to be laid out in the Royal Proclamation.
+The reference to the Proclamation in the Constitution Act ensures that its interpretation will remain an important part of any attempt to clarify Aboriginal rights in Canadian law.

-It is a myth that all treaties look the same and all the First Nations that signed treaties are similar.
-The 11 “numbered treaties” (1870-1921) are often what we refer to when we consider that “we are all treaty people”, but there are treaties that pre-dated the numbered treaty era.
-Here are some of them.
+It is a myth that all treaties look the same and also that all the First Nations that signed treaties are similar.
+The 11 “numbered treaties” (1870-1921) are often what we refer to when we consider that “We are all Treaty People,” but there are treaties that pre-date the numbered treaty era.
+Here are some of them:

 1725-1779 Atlantic Peace and Friendship Treaties

-Focused on settling peace and trade relationships, treaties were signed between the Maliseet, Mi’kmaq and other First Nations1, and the British in territories covering Prince Edward Island, New Brunswick, the Gaspé region of Québec and Nova Scotia.
-The treaties were necessary for both the British and Indigenous people because the Indigenous groups had been primarily aligned with France and French settlers.
-The transfer of territory to Britain lead to violence between 1725-1779, often directed to Indigenous groups in the region.
+Focused on settling peace and trade relationships, treaties were signed between the Maliseet, Mi’kmaq and other First Nations, and the British in territories covering Prince Edward Island, New Brunswick, the Gaspé region of Québec and Nova Scotia.
+The treaties were necessary for both the British and Indigenous people because the Indigenous groups had primarily been aligned with French settlers.
+The transfer of territory to Britain led to violence between 1725-1779, which was often directed at Indigenous groups in the region.
 First Nations did not surrender any land or rights to the British during these Atlantic treaty-making processes; they sought peace and safety in their territories.
-Peace and Friendship Treaties in the Maritime Povinces still provide context and a legal basis for Indigenous rights to land, hunting and fishing in the territory.
+Peace and Friendship Treaties in the Maritime Provinces still provide context and a legal basis for Indigenous rights to land, hunting and fishing.

 Manitoba Act (1870)

-Métis in Manitoba and Western Canadian provinces often consider the agreements made with Canada in the creation of the Province of Manitoba as the first treaty signed with Indigenous peoples in the West.
-The creation of Manitoba in 1870 pre-dated the signing of Treaty #1in 1871.
-Métis citizens led by Louis Riel and a prominent Métis council (1870) fought to preserve Métis rights to education, language and land in the province of Manitoba.
+Métis in Manitoba and western Canadian provinces often consider the agreements made with Canada in the creation of the Province of Manitoba as the first treaty signed with Indigenous peoples in the West.
+The creation of Manitoba in 1870 pre-dated the signing of Treaty #1 in 1871.
+Métis citizens led by Louis Riel and a prominent Métis council in 1870 fought to preserve Métis rights to education, language and land in the province of Manitoba.
 Métis were granted land through certificates called “scrip.”
-The Métis fought the government of Canada until 2013 for adequate compensation promised to them in the original Manitoba Act and the distribution of scrip.
-The scrip process was unlawfully administered and like land agreements across Canada, signed with Indigenous nations, the agreements were not addressed fairly to the Métis.
+The scrip process was unlawfully administered, and like other land agreements signed with Indigenous nations across Canada, the agreements were not addressed fairly for the Métis.
 Land was quite often sold to land surveyors for a fraction of the value or was simply taken from Métis using dishonest methods of land transfer.
+Métis fought the government of Canada until 2013 for adequate compensation promised to them in the original Manitoba Act and the distribution of scrip.

-Today, at public events, talks or sporting events when we acknowledge that we are on Treaty territory and where applicable, the Homeland of the Métis, we acknowledge these early agreements like the Manitoba Act and the creation of the Métis Settlements of Alberta (1935).
+Today, at public events, talks or sporting events, when we acknowledge that we are on Treaty territory and where applicable, the Homeland of the Métis, we recognize these early agreements like the Manitoba Act and the creation of the Métis Settlements of Alberta (1935).

 Numbered Treaties (1871-1921)

 Treaties are not a fixed description of the promises made or the promises broken.
-They are relevant, living documents and no two treaties contain the same provisions or agreements.
-Treaties numbered 1 to 11 were signed between 1871 and 1921 and cover areas in Ontario, Manitoba, Saskatchewan, Alberta, Northern British Columbia, portions of Northwest Territories and some of the Yukon Territory.
+They are relevant, living documents and no two treaties contain the same agreements.
+Treaties numbered 1 to 11 were signed between 1871 and 1921 and cover areas in Ontario, Manitoba, Saskatchewan, Alberta, Northern British Columbia, and portions of the Northwest Territories and the Yukon.

-By 1871 First Nations and Métis economic, political and legal systems and structures were already facing a rapid decline and loss in Western Canada.
-After the devastating loss of buffalo and their existing economic systems after Confederation, many First Nations were provided few options to protect their lands, economies and communities during this period of colonization and Confederation.
-The first six treaties pre-date the introduction of the Indian Act and many First Nations in Treaty 1-6 territories consider the agreements in the Treaties to be the original terms of their agreements with Canada, before the Indian Act further constrained their rights and movements.
+After the devastating loss of buffalo and their existing economic systems, many First Nations were provided few options to protect their lands, economies and communities during this period of colonization.
+The first six treaties pre-date the introduction of the Indian Act and many First Nations in Treaty 1-6 territories consider the agreements in the treaties to be the original terms of their agreements with Canada, before the Indian Act further constrained their rights and movements.
 The numbered treaties included provisions for land ‘ownership,’ control over goods and education on reserves, agricultural equipment, hunting and fishing, and treaty payments.
 The unmet expectations and broken promises that followed these treaties are notorious in Canadian history.
 The legislation has been amended many times, including “over twenty major changes” by 2002.

-It is true that “treaties requested and promised education.”
-However, like many promises made by government in treaty relationships, what was promised and what was delivered as education did not meet agreements or expectations.
-The level of education, neglect, abuse, death and aggressive assimilation provided in residential schools was not agreed upon in treaties.
-Similarly, the treaty money each person receives in the amount of $5.00, is still collected and distributed but it is the original amount promised, never adjusted for rates of inflation.
+It is true that “treaties requested and promised education” on reserves.
+However, what was promised and what was delivered as education did not meet agreements or expectations.
+The level of neglect, abuse, death and aggressive assimilation provided in residential schools was not agreed upon in treaties.

 Modern-Day Treaties (1975-present)

-The Government of Canada currently recognizes 24 modern-era post-confederation treaties that are not included as the original post-1867 “numbered treaties”.
-These modern treaties are also referred to often as ‘comprehensive land claim agreements’.
-Based on land and resources that were not covered by the original numbered treaties, negotiations started in the early 1970s to provide access and protection to lands and rights not covered in any previous agreements.
-Many of these agreements included First Nations, Inuit as well as Métis peoples.
-Treaties, including the modern comprehensive claims are protected by the constitution.
-Modern claims and negotiations also sought and continue to seek an end to ambiguous language in original agreements and include provisions for allowing self-governance.
+The Government of Canada currently recognizes 24 modern-era post-Confederation treaties that are not included in the original post-1867 “numbered treaties.”
+These modern treaties are also often referred to as ‘comprehensive land claim agreements.’
+Negotiations started in the early 1970s to provide access and protection to lands and rights that were not covered in any previous agreements.
+These modern comprehensive claims and negotiations are also protected by the constitution, continue to seek an end to ambiguous language in original agreements, and include provisions for allowing self-governance.

-Myth: Decolonization and treaty processes mean that newcomers or settlers need to “give their land back”
+There is a myth that decolonization and treaty processes mean that newcomers or settlers need to “give their land back.”

-It is important to acknowledge the treaty relationship on the territory we are on today.
-That recognition fosters decolonization and recognizes that non-Indigenous settlers and newcomers benefit from living on the land shared with Indigenous peoples.
-Treaties describe the legal relationship and Indigenous peoples’ rights but none of these legal, historic and sacred agreements ask for anyone to “go back” or cede private property, or move away.
+Acknowledgement of treaty relationships encourages decolonization and recognizes that non-Indigenous settlers and newcomers benefit from living on the land shared with Indigenous peoples.
+Treaties describe the legal relationship and Indigenous peoples’ rights, but none of these legal, historic and sacred agreements ask for anyone to “go back,” cede private property, or move away.

-Treaties, while sometimes written over 100 or 200 years ago are very living partnerships and relevant documents today.
-Canadians are asked to learn about treaties and engage with Indigenous communities, embracing “We are all Treaty” people in an effort to better understand the partnership we have on shared land.
-Treaties represented promises made to Indigenous Nations and, to many people, represent promises that were simply not kept.
-It is important to remember that these are contemporary and historic documents that document the ways Canadians share the land today.
+Treaties, while sometimes written over 100 to 200 years ago, are living partnerships and relevant documents today.
+Canadians are asked to learn about treaties and engage with Indigenous communities, embracing “We are all Treaty People” in an effort to better understand the partnership we have on shared land.
+Treaties represent promises made to Indigenous Nations that, in many cases, were simply not kept.

-After the end of the Truth and Reconciliation Commission in Canada and the 7-volume final report 94 Calls to Action were presented to Canada and to Canadians.
+After the end of the Truth and Reconciliation Commission, the 7-volume final report’s 94 Calls to Action were presented to Canadians.
 There are several Calls to Action that refer to our Treaty agreements.